triadtitans/seminar_rigid_body_methods/intro.md

 At the center of the project stands ASC-ODE, an inplementation using C++ and Python.
 ````

 Many thanks to Dipl.-Ing.
-Matthias Hochsteger for his help with jupyterlite.
+Matthias Hochsteger for his help with jupyterlite!